fsbr/jayko-core/README.md

 ## Goals of the Project:
 Over time, I want `jayko` to become useful to me as a tool for serious software development.
 To achieve this there are many things that still need to be done.
-- Implement dynamic array for generic data types
+- Implement dynamic array for generic data types **(25-AUG-2025)**
 - Runtime checks for dynamic array
+- Variable Scope
+- Type Checking
 - Functions  **(31-AUG-2025)**
 - Read files from `stdin` **(1-SEP-2025)**.
 - HashMap implementation for generic data types.